nexmark/nexmark/README.md

 For evaluating the performance, there are two performance measurement terms used in Nexmark that are **cores** and **time**.

 Cores is the CPU usage used by the stream processing system.
 Usually CPU allows preemption, not like memory can be limited.
-Therefore, how the stream processing system effectively use CPU resources, they are important aspect for streaming performance benchmark.
+Therefore, how the stream processing system effectively use CPU resources, how much throughput is contributed per core, they are important aspect for streaming performance benchmark.
 For Flink, we deploy a CPU usage collector on every worker node and send the usage metric to the benchmark runner for summarizing.
 We don't use the `Status.JVM.CPU.Load` metric provided by Flink, because it is not accurate.

 Time is the cost time for specified number of events executed by the stream processing system.
 With Cores * Time, we can know how many resources the stream processing system uses to process specified number of events.